syzhang092218-source/syzhang092218-source.github.io/_pages/about.md

 ## News

-- **Aug 30, 2023**: CoRL 2023 paper accetped: S Zhang, K Garg, C Fan: "[Neural Graph Control Barrier Functions Guided Distributed Collision-avoidance Multi-agent Control](https://mit-realm.github.io/gcbf-website/)".
+- **Aug 30, 2023**: Our paper [Neural Graph Control Barrier Functions Guided Distributed Collision-avoidance Multi-agent Control](https://mit-realm.github.io/gcbf-website/) is accepted by CoRL 2023!
-- **Aug 16, 2023**: IEEE-SG paper accepted: L Wang, S Zhang, Y Zhou, C Fan, P Zhang, YA Shamash: "[Physics-Informed, Safety and Stability Certified Neural Control for Uncertain Networked Microgrids](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10233047)".
+- **Aug 16, 2023**: Our paper [Physics-Informed, Safety and Stability Certified Neural Control for Uncertain Networked Microgrids](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10233047) is accepted by IEEE-SG!
-- **Mar 15, 2023**: L4DC 2023 paper accepted: S Zhang, Y Xiu, G Qu, C Fan: "[Compositional Neural Certificates for Networked Dynamical Systems](https://mit-realm.github.io/neuriss-website/)".
+- **Mar 15, 2023**: Our paper [Compositional Neural Certificates for Networked Dynamical Systems](https://mit-realm.github.io/neuriss-website/) is accepted by L4DC 2023!
-- **Oct 05, 2021**: [Code](https://github.com/Stanford-ILIAD/Confidence-Aware-Imitation-Learning) released for NeurIPS 2021 paper: S Zhang, Z Cao, D Sadigh, Y Sui: "Confidence-Aware Imitation Learning from Demonstrations with Varying Optimality".
-- **Sep 28, 2021**: NeurIPS 2021 paper accepted: S Zhang, Z Cao, D Sadigh, Y Sui: "[Confidence-Aware Imitation Learning from Demonstrations with Varying Optimality](https://sites.google.com/view/cail/)".
+- **Sep 28, 2021**: Our paper [Confidence-Aware Imitation Learning from Demonstrations with Varying Optimality](https://sites.google.com/view/cail/)" is accepted by NeurIPS 2021!
 - **Aug 27, 2021**: First day in our lab at MIT physically!
 - **Feb 23, 2021**: I received an offer from MIT!